utsav0/daily-dev-tips/src/pages/posts/deploying-a-node-app-to-azure.md

 ![Azure Deployment Center](https://cdn.hashnode.com/res/hashnode/image/upload/v1600706012450/OMK-7aBvo.png)

-There we go, we created a Node app hosted on Azure Web Services.
+There we go.
+We created a Node app hosted on Azure Web Services.

 You can find the entire project on my [GitHub](https://github.com/rebelchris/Node-url-shortener)